CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03d2-GuestShell-Ex1.md

     ```

     Run the `guestshell enable` command in privileged EXEC mode (this command may take a few moments to complete, so
-    please be patient and wait for the `csr1#` prompt to return before continuing):
+    please be patient and wait for the `csr1#` prompt to return before continuing), for example:

     ```
     csr1#guestshell enable